 We also highly recommend a semen chill test be done once (at least one week prior to shipping collection appointment) before a stud owner offers shipped semen to the public.
 This includes collection, motility and morphology evaluation as well as concentration and processing for shipping.
 The semen is then stored to simulate shipping and will be re-evaluated at 24 and 48 hours to determine viability.
 This ensures the male ships well in the extender typically used and semen will be viable upon receipt after shipping.
 If the chill test is not positive, other semen extender can be used.
 The cost for this test is $250.

-A brucellosis test can and should be performed at least every 6 months on any stud dog being used no matter the breeding method!
-We offer in house Brucellosis testing and can have results at the same time of collection.
-The fee for that test is $35.
+A brucellosis test can and should be performed at least every 6 months on any stud dog being used no matter the breeding method!!
+Brucellosis testing is sent out to outside lab, results can take 3-4 days to come back.
+The fee for that test is $110*.

 If after collection and evaluation it is determined that the semen quality is not high enough to ship the stud owner will be notified.
 The stud owner and bitch owner can then decide if they would like to proceed with the shipment or use a different stud or breeding method.
 If the motility is too low, high abnormalities, excessive white blood cells, unusual or high amounts of debris that inhibit the semen or extremely low count determine the quality is too low for a viable breeding, the stud owner will be notified prior to shipment.
 If neither the stud nor bitch owner can be reached via phone by Fed-Ex pick up the semen WILL BE SHIPPED and charged.